YasminAvraham/PAC-MAN/README.md

 # Assignment2

-This Internet game developed as part of the course Internet Development Environments.
+This Internet game developed by Yasmin Avraham and Meytal Yaniv as part of the course Internet Development Environments.

 Website address: https://sise-web-development-environments.github.io/assignment2-yasmin_meytal/

 Added functionality: